 Nevada Public Radio will be recognized as the leading independent source of information and cultural expression and a catalyst for civic engagement.

 Members are at the heart of public radio.
 Nevada Public Radio’s activities are supported by this base of annual individual giving along with revenue from broadcast and online sponsorship, also print advertising.
 NVPR is the recipient of private foundation donations and other grant revenue including the Corporation for Public Broadcasting.
-Our annual report and other public documents are available here.
+See our annual report and other public documents.

 Nevada Public Radio (NVPR) was established in 1975 as an independent, not-for-profit, public benefit corporation.
 NVPR signed on the air in 1980 with one station serving the Las Vegas area as Nevada's first National Public Radio (NPR(r)) affiliate station.
 For more than three decades, NVPR has remained true to its mission to enhance the quality of life and foster civic engagement by informing, educating and inspiring a growing audience through public media – including content on air, in print and online.
 NVPR's broadcast network includes two FM stations serving the Las Vegas metropolitan area - News 88.9 KNPR and Classical KCNV 89.7.
 Combined with five associate stations, 10 translator stations and associated HD digital channels, NVPR serves a geographical area of more than 66,000 square miles including parts of California, Utah and Arizona.
 NVPR is the publisher of the award-winning Desert Companion monthly magazine and the producer of KNPR’s State of Nevada.